ddebenedittis/control_quadrupeds_soft_contacts/README.md

 ## Installation with Docker

-Install [Docker Community Edition](https://docs.docker.com/engine/install/ubuntu/) (ex Docker Engine) with post-installation steps for Linux.
+Install [Docker Community Edition](https://docs.docker.com/engine/install/ubuntu/) (ex Docker Engine) and [Manage Docker as a non-root user](https://docs.docker.com/engine/install/linux-postinstall/#manage-docker-as-a-non-root-user).

-Install [NVIDIA Container Toolkit](https://docs.nvidia.com/datacenter/cloud-native/container-toolkit/install-guide.html) (nvidia-docker2) for NVIDIA support in the container.
-In order not to use NVIDIA, edit the Docker image and the `run.bash` script, removing the envs for NVIDIA support.
+Install [NVIDIA Container Toolkit](https://docs.nvidia.com/datacenter/cloud-native/container-toolkit/install-guide.html#setting-up-nvidia-container-toolkit) (nvidia-docker2) for NVIDIA support in the container. \
+If you do not want to use NVIDIA, edit the Docker image and the `run.bash` script, removing the envs for NVIDIA support.
 In addition, remove the `additional_env` from the Gazebo process in `robot_launch/launch/robot.launch.py`.

 Clone the repo:
 ```shell